 As a newly minted graduate, Blevins accepted a position as a librarian liaison to the College of Allied Health Sciences and College of Health and Human Performance at East Carolina University (ECU) in 2006.
-The role matched her interest in instruction and she set her sights on developing online instructional materials at an institution that prided itself on being the largest provider of distance education in the state at that time.
-During her tenure at East Carolina University, Blevins partnered on the development of a new web page to display electronic resources, led an evaluation of online course content, and conducted an evaluation of software tools used for developing content.
+The role matched her interest in instruction (inspired by Rebecca Graves) and she set her sights on developing online instructional materials at an institution that prided itself on being the largest provider of distance education in the state at that time.
+During her tenure at ECU, Blevins partnered on the development of a new web page to display electronic resources, led an evaluation of online course content, and conducted an evaluation of software tools used for video tutorials.